MobSlicer152/beefos/README.md

 [qemu]: QEMU-test-0.0.1.png

 ## Build instructions
-You'll need the LLVM toolchain set up to target i686-elf (most distributions of it have this target compiled in as far as I know).
+You'll need a cross toolchain set up as per [this OSDev article](https://wiki.osdev.org/GCC_Cross-Compiler).

 You also need to have the GRUB 2 sources set up somewhere and point the `buildenv` script to them.